-Firewalls are by far the most utilized security product, having been defending the perimeter of the organizations since the 1980’s, with the first generation being in essence simple packet filtering/inspection.
-Today’s firewall products are referred to as either a Next Generation Firewall or Unified Threat Management system and have built on those key concepts and morphed into deep level packet inspection, application filtering, IDS/IPS, email, and reverse proxy.
-While similar there are some differences between NGFW and UTM.
+Since their introduction in the 1980s, firewalls have been, by far, the most utilized of cyber security products.
+Today’s firewall products are referred to as Next Generation Firewalls (NGFW) or Unified Threat Management (UTM).
+They have built on key concepts and offer deep-level packet inspection, application filtering, IDS/IPS, email, and reverse proxy.
+While similar, there are some differences between NGFW and UTM firewalls.

-A Next Generation Firewall (NGFW) can be a physical appliance, software, or cloud enabled, and it is designed to detect and protect an organizations from more sophisticated attacks.
-Most NGFW’s will include deep packet inspections firewalls, IDS/IPS, application inspection and control, SSL/SSH inspection, website filtering and Quality of Service bandwidth management, some will also include some form of threat intelligence, data loss prevention with active directory integration.
+- A NGFW can be a physical appliance, software, or cloud-enabled, and is designed to detect and protect organizations from more sophisticated attacks.
+Most NGFWs include deep-packet inspections, IDS/IPS, application inspection and control, SSL/SSH inspection, website filtering, and Quality of Service bandwidth management.
+Some will also include a form of threat intelligence and data loss prevention with active directory integration.